 FRANKFORT, Ky., March 9 -- Senator Blackburn narrowly missed re-election in the joint assembly to-day.
-In fact, his election was announced on the strength of a bolt to his side by Populist Poor and other followers of carlisle, but the gain was quickly covered by the sound money advocates, some of them Republicans, who rallied other bolters to Carlisle's side.
+In fact, his election was announced on the strength of a bolt to his side by Populist Poor and other followers of Carlisle, but the gain was quickly covered by the sound money advocates, some of them Republicans, who rallied other bolters to Carlisle's side.

-There was another big crowd present to see the forty-second ballo taken.
+There was another big crowd present to see the forty-second ballot taken.
 The roll call showed 124 members present, necessary to a choice sixty-three.
 The pairs numbered seven.
 Senator Elliston led off by voting for Carlisle.
 He was followed by Senators Holloway, Noe, Salyer, Smith and Stephenson.
 The Repub-licans voted solidly for Boyle.
 Baird was the first Demotrat in the house to vote for Carlisle.
-After him came Carroll, Dougherty, Norman, N. B. Rice, Speight, Swinford, Violett, Walker and Witt.
+After him came Carroll, Dougherty, Norman, N. B. Rice, Speight, Swinford, Violett,

-There were no speeches of explanation to-day from anyone until the roll call had been completed, when Populist Poor arose and said that it had been said that there was no hope to elect Blackburn.
+Walker and Witt.
+There were no speeches of explana-tion to-day from anyone until the roll call had been completed, when Populist Poor arose and said that it had been said that there was no hope to elect Blackburn.
 He believed that that time had now arrived.
-He would cast his vote for Blackburn.
-(Cheers.
-Then one by one, amia cheers from the friends of Blackburn, the follow ing Democrats changed to Blackburn from Carlisle: Elliston, Smith, Witt, Stephenson, Dougherty, Noc.
+He would east his vote for Blackburn.
+(Cheers.)
+Then one by one, amid cheers from the friends of Blackburn, the follow-ing Democrats changed to Blackburn from Carlisle: Elliston, Smith, Witt, Stephenson, Dougherty, Noc.
 Salyer, Baird, Holloway, Rice, Norman.

-Mr. Baird, in explaining his vote. said that he was opposed to the Demceratic nominee's views on the currency question, but as there was no chance to elect their caudidate, he would east his vote for that candidate.
-Wild cheers.
+Mr. Baird, in explaining his vote. said that he was opposed to the Democratic nominee's views on the currency question, but as there was no chance to elect their candidate, he would cast his vote for that candidate.

-Senator Holloway spoke in explanation, as did Senator Salyer.
-They the ground that it was their took duty to vote for the nonlinee whenever there was a chance to elect him.
+(Wild cheers.)
+Senator Holloway spoke in explanation, as did Senator Salyer. took the ground that it was their duty to vote for the nominee when-ever there was a chance to elect him.
 Representative Chambers, who was paired with Senator Weissinger, said that he wished to vote.

-Senator Bronston protested and said that the Republicans should see that the pair was not broken.
-James arose changed his vote to John G. and Carlisle fused to Be "Regulated."
+Senator Bronstor, protested and said that the Republicans should see that the pair was not broken.
+James arose and changed his vote to John G.